PASA PARK DO’S AND DON’TS!

 Children: Children under the age of 16 must be under the direct supervision of a parent or guardian at all times.
 If they’re not in your sight, they ain’t being supervised.
 The parent or guardian is legally responsible for the child’s safety and conduct.

 Pets: Pets are not recommended.
 If brought, all pets must be leashed at all times.
 Leashes are recommended for some children, as well.

 Picnic Facilities: Picnic facilities are open for use of all members, guests, and visitors, at all times, except when scheduled events may be occupying the area.

 S&W Hall: The restrooms inside the entrance hallway of Smith & Wesson Hall are open for members, guests, and visitors at all times.
+Water faucets are located on the back of the building.
 There is also a soda machine inside the entrance hallway.
 Information materials, catalogs, and other items on the tables inside the entrance hallway are free for the taking.

 Safety, Courtesy, and Consideration are the Essence of Shooting Etiquette.

 Treat Others as You Wish to Be Treated.